 - 1 14 oz can sweetened condensed milk

 - Spray dessert cups or 8×8 or 9×13 glass baking dish with cooking spray.
 Set aside.

 - Boil 6 cups of water and keep on low.

-- Prepare the cherry jello as directed, adding two extra packages of unflavored gelatin.
+- Prepare the cherry gelatin as directed, adding two extra packages of unflavored gelatin.

-- Pour the cherry jello into the prepared cups or dish pan and allow it to set in the fridge for about one hour.
+- Pour the cherry mixture into the prepared cups or dish pan and allow it to set in the fridge for about one hour.

 - Prepare the white layer by combining 2 packages of unflavored gelatin with 1 cup cold water.
 Next, mix the sweetened condensed milk with 1 cup boiling water and combine with the gelatin mixture.